baydroid/MetriMask_mobile/README.md

 Note that all pathnames are given relative to the project directory (apart from those in the Software versions used in this build guide section).

-Also note that package.json and package-lock.json come from the Android project (not the iOS 1).
+You can find package.json and package-lock.json in the package_etc folder.